dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 -	Enhancement of RSs by refining the retrieval of similar movies/TV shows.
 -	Movies with law popularity may present few or no tags.
 Therefore, an automatic prediction of emotional tags can alleviate the problem of incompleteness in tag spaces, the cold start problem, and the data sparsity in RSs.
 ## Acknowledgments
-All respective references can be found inside the dissertation paper.
+All respective references of authors and sources can be found inside the dissertation paper, which is also uploaded in the repository.